-- Third Degree Stalking: New York Penal Law 120.50
+Fourth Degree Stalking: NY Penal Law 120.45

-Not only is Fourth Degree Stalking a separate and distinct offense from the other degrees of this offense, but its criminal elements stand on their own.
 As a preliminary matter, you are guilty of Stalking in the Fourth Degree if you intentionally engage in a course of conduct for no legitimate purpose.
 This course of conduct must also be directed at a specific person and you should know, or reasonably should know, that your conduct:

 - is likely to cause reasonable fear of material harm to the physical health, safety or property of the targeted person or their respective immediate family of an acquainted third party; or

 - based in following, calling, or initiating communication or contact with the target person, his or her immediate family or an acquainted third party and you cause material harm to their mental or emotional health and you previously and clearly were advised to cease contact; or